 Julie has had two of her reports, Environmental Evidence and Pine Marten, published in the Norfolk Bird and Mammal Report 2016, produced by the Norfolk and Norwich Naturalists’ Society, ISSN 0375 7226, price £12.
 Thank you, Julie.

-A single lower incisor from Beaver (Castor fiber) was found in the waste pit close to the Roman kilns at Woodgate.
-The tooth has been heavily worked, cutting it and trimming to produce a small rectangular piece just under 25mm in length, with a point at one end.
-The trimming suggests it might have been intended for a mount to hang as a pendant or amulet.
-No evidence for a mount has been seen, so it may have been an amulet in a small bag.
-Teeth of many animals would be worn and thought to protect the wearer’s teeth, with Beaver teeth known to be especially strong and valuable.
+Beaver Tooth Amulet A single lower incisor from Beaver (Castor fiber) was found in the waste pit close to the Roman kilns at Woodgate.
+The tooth had been heavily worked, cutting it and trimming to produce a small rectangular piece just under 25mm in length, with a point at one end.
+Roman Beaver finds are rare and this object is the first known Roman Beaver from Norfolk.

 Ceramic tile with animal marks When Julie looked carefully into this tile, she saw, coming up from the bottom, marks of a great crested newt.
 Coming from the top, were fox cub prints.
 The newt did not make it any further!
 This tile would have been put out to dry during May when the fox cubs are emerging from their nest.